beffyd/gardening-project/README.md

 On these pages the features are:
 - a navigation bar
 - social media links that are accessible by clicking the relevant icons
+- a form to submit details for money off services

 ## **The home page**

-The home page has a brief history of Stu's Gardening and an image above the bio of the kind of work the company does.
+The home page has a brief history of Stu's Gardening and images above showing the kind of work the company does.

 ## **The Prices Page**